NREL/nrelWattileExt/demo/DEMO.md

       4. Add the `wattileModelRef` tag and reference it to the "Headquarters- Electricity" Wattile model

-2. To create prediction points automatically: view and run the example code in:
+2. To create prediction points automatically:

+   View and run the example code in:

    ```
    wattileDemoCreatePredictionPoints()
    ```

    This function creates one prediction point, with appropriate marker tags, for each quantile that is available from the Wattile model (per the model config).
 The function can be easily adapted to accept the model as an input